Permutive is looking for a Mobile engineer to help connect our real-time data platform to the rest of the world.

 - Experience with asynchronous functional code, e.g. futures and promises

-- Experience working with RESTful APIs
+- Experience working with REST APIs, or libraries that interact with APIs

 - An interest in functional programming